vijaya1123/SeleniumFramework/E-Commerce_Automation_Project-main/README.md

 ## 🙋‍♀️ About Me

-Hi, I'm **Nouran Badawy** — a passionate software tester, working on enhancing my practical skills in automated testing by applying testing techniques on real-world web applications.
+Hi, I'm Vijay Sharma — a passionate software tester, working on enhancing my practical skills in automated testing by applying testing techniques on real-world web applications.
 This project is part of my personal learning journey and training experience.

 ## 🚀 Technologies Used